material-motion/material-motion/specifications/expressions.md

 > Read our [Motion Language recommendations](../languages/README.md).

 Languages have **terms**.
-A term initiates the description of new Plans.
+A term initiates the description of Plans.

 For example, the Tween Language definition might look like: